GREATCOMMISSION.COM

 10. It's not too late.

 Sometimes there is so much momentum heading into marriage that you may think it's too late to slow down or even reevaluate the decision to get married.
 IT'S NOT TOO LATE!
 The following questions are best answered in a one on one fashion.
-Therefore, the prospective couple should answer these questions apart from each other.
+Therefore, the prospective couple should answer the following questions apart from each other.

 The questions are: Do you have reservations?
 Do you have fears and concerns that you have not had the freedom to talk about?
 Are you afraid to communicate about something specific?
 Do you want to slow down and reevaluate?